-Connecting with our senses in a Tea appreciation ceremony - Tea ceremony & meditation in Auckland
+Connecting with our senses in a Tea appreciation ceremony - Mindfulness Tea ceremony & meditation in Auckland

 Image: one of my tea sittings amongst trees in Auckland